Running up the score: American high school sports

 In October 2008, Naples High School defeated Estero High School, Florida 91–0.
 Naples was the defending Florida High School Athletic Association Class 3A champion.
 Despite accusations that Naples ran up the score, Coach Bill Kramer kept most of his star players out of the game for most, if not all of the game.
 Some Naples parents consequently called the coach to complain that their sons did not play.
 Five years later, in 2013, another 91–0 score between district opponents Aledo (who would ultimately win the state title, one of its state record eight) and Western Hills (who would go winless on the season) led a parent of the losing Western Hills team to file bullying charges with the Aledo school district against the Aledo head coach.

 In a January 13, 2009 girls' basketball game, Covenant School of Dallas defeated Dallas Academy 100–0.

 In 1926, Haven High School of Haven, Kansas defeated Sylvia High School by a score of 256–0, the highest recorded score in the history of American football.

 On January 5, 2015, the San Bernardino Arroyo Valley (CA) High School girls' basketball team obliterated Bloomington High by a score of 161–2.
 Ten days later, San Bernardino suspended coach Michael Anderson for two games.

-On September 17, 2021, the Coronado (CA) High School Football team smashed Kearny High with a score of 78–0.
+On September 17, 2021, the Coronado (CA) High School Football team defeated Kearny High with a score of 78–0.
 Coronado had a 41-point first quarter, setting a high score margin early in the game.
 Kearny then continued their streak of losing by a large margin, losing 76-0 during their next game against San Diego High on September 24.

 In an October 29, 2021 football game, Inglewood High School defeated Morningside High School by the lopsided score of 106–0 in a game that included 13 touchdown passes.
 The California Interscholastic Federation-Southern Section condemned the contest and Inglewood High's principal issued an apology.
 Ironically, in 1990, Morningside scored 102 points in the first half of a girls’ basketball game against South Torrance.
 South Torrance refused to come back out after halftime to finish the game.
 The final score was 102–24.

+Stat padding

+Stat padding is an action that improves a player's statistics despite being of little benefit to their team or its chance of winning.
+Examples include: